FlorentCLMichel/temp_fhe_64b_mul_benchmarks/README.md

 ## Structure of the repository

-### Plaintext implementation
+### Cleartext implementation

-The directory `plaintext_impl` contains a plaintext implementation of the half and full 64-bits multipliers in C. It does not run any operations on encrypted data, and is only meant to be used to check the correctness of other implementations.
+The directory `cleartext_impl` contains a cleartext implementation of the half and full 64-bits multipliers in C. It does not run any operations on encrypted data, and is only meant to be used to check the correctness of other implementations.

-It defines two functions (in `plaintext_impl/src/include/mul_plaintext.h`), for the half and full 64-bits multipliers:
+It defines two functions (in `cleartext_impl/src/include/mul_cleartext.h`), for the half and full 64-bits multipliers:

 ```c
 uint64_t half_64b_mul(const uint64_t lhs, const uint64_t rhs);